-Wait to dry, then reattach your rock wall foot steps.
-If you’re feeling extra on top of it, check your screws to make sure everything is still nice and tight.
+Wait to dry, then reattach your rock wall steps.
+Check the screws to make sure everything is still nice and tight.

 We chose a nice sunny day to take on this project.
-We also have complete sunlight in our backyard.
+We also have no shade in our backyard.
 Because of that, it took less than two hours to completely dry.

 WHY WE DECIDED TO STAIN THE SWING SET